Jeffawe/LedgerMind/README.md

 It currently uses an Actual Budget provider implemented in Python (`actualpy`) for transaction and budget access.

-## What It Does

-LedgerMind turns prompts like:

-- "How did I do last month?"
-- "What recurring charges do I have?"
-- "What should I change this month?"

-into a pipeline:

-1. Planner selects tool calls
-2. Tool executor runs them
-3. Validator checks results
-4. Answer generator builds a structured response

 ## Project Structure

 Key directories: